PrestaShop/ps_facetedsearch/Readme.md

 Contributors wishing to edit a module's files should follow the following process:

 1. Create your GitHub account, if you do not have one already.
-2. Fork the blocklayered project to your GitHub account.
+2. Fork the ps_facetedsearch project to your GitHub account.
 3. Clone your fork to your local machine in the ```/modules``` directory of your PrestaShop installation.
 4. Create a branch in your local clone of the module for your changes.
 5. Change the files in your branch.
 Be sure to follow [the coding standards][1]!